Celtic champions again as Scottish clubs agree to end season

 “Scottish Government restrictions and deep concerns for both player and spectator safety left the SPFL with no realistic option but to call the Ladbrokes Premiership now and we thank the Premiership clubs for their support on this decision.”

-SPFL chief executive Neil Doncaster said: “On Friday, Ladbrokes Premiership clubs expressed their clear and unanimous view that there was no realistic prospect of completing the outstanding fixtures from Season 2019-20.
+The weeks leading to this decision have been protracted and steeped in controversy while the issue may yet rumble on after a report claimed Hearts owner Ann Budge was tasked by her fellow Premiership clubs with taking forward attempts to resurrect a shake-up of the SPFL last week.

-“The SPFL Board met this morning and in line with the express agreement of member clubs in April, the board determined that League Season 2019-20 and the Ladbrokes Premiership be brought to an end.
+For now, the league can pay out £7million in prize money although chief executive Neil Doncaster warned Monday’s decision does not draw a line under the saga, pointing out plans for next season need to be considered.

-“This decision now enables us to pay out around £7million in fees to help clubs stay afloat during this incredibly difficult time.
+He said: “This decision now enables us to pay out around #7million in fees to help clubs stay afloat during this incredibly difficult time.
 We will begin processing these payments immediately.

 “The focus of all those involved in the game will now turn to how we get football up and running again safely as soon as possible.